 2. Merrell Men’s Moab 2 Mid GTX Hiking Boot

 The Mid GTX hiking boots are made of synthetic leather and mesh.
-They have a Gore-Tex waterproof membrane, which will provide exceptional breathability while keeping your feet dry.
-They are also able to keep moisture and debris out because of the closed-cell foam tongue and bellows.
+The design with Gore-Tex waterproof membrane will provide exceptional breathability while keeping your feet dry.
+In the plus over that, they are also able to keep moisture and debris out because of the closed-cell foam tongue and bellows.
 They have a supportive footbed and a lightweight feel.

 3. Merrell Men’s Moab 2 Vent Mid Hiking Boot